Primary School Enrichment Activities

 At SKIPS we believe that sports and the arts play just as big a part of school life as academic studies.
 There is significant evidence to demonstrate that activities pursued outside of normal school hours have a profound and positive impact upon the development and well-being of children.

-The after-school ECA (Extra Curricular Activities) programme helps children to build friendships with others who share the same interests.
+The CCA and CCL programmes help children to build friendships with others who may share the same interests.
 Furthermore, these activities can help them build character and learn important life skills, such as teamwork, commitment to tasks, conflict resolution, prepare for a successful career and improve overall performance.

-ECAs take place after school.
-The staff offer ECAs on a voluntary basis.
-The ECAs are readjusted termly.
-Some of the ECAs currently offered in SKIPS are: Choir, Football, Dance and Art.
+CCAs take place outside of the timetabled curriculum.
+This can be before school, at lunchtime or after school.
+The staff offer CCAs on a voluntary basis.
+The CCAs are readjusted termly.
+Some of the CCAs currently offered in SKIPS are: Choir, Football, Dance and Art.

-In addition to the value-add complimentary teachers-run ECAs, there is also an extensive graded (paid) CCA (Co-Curricular Activities) programme which parents can select from.
-Some of the graded CCAs currently offered are: Chinese Drumming, Chinese Yoyo, Karate, Robotics and Public Speaking.
+In addition to the value-add complimentary teachers-run CCAs, there is also an extensive graded (paid) CCA (Co-Curricular Activities) programme which parents can select from.
+Some of the graded CCAs currently offered are: Chinese Drumming, Chinese Yoyo, Karate and Public Speaking.